 Dish not to miss – Anything seafood!
 They mix sweet fish flavours with rich sauces and crisp vegetables expertly.

-Herman ze German – 33 Old Compton St, Soho, London W1D 5JU
+Herman ze German – 33 Old Compton Street, Soho, London W1D 5JU

 This is not a classy place, it is just lots of fun!
-You are visiting this for a quick lunch, or if you are having a hot-dog craving because as they say “their wurst are the best”.
+You are visiting this for a quick lunch, or if you are having a hot-dog craving because as they say “our wurst is ze best”.

 You can pick from four kinds of wurst, and some of their pre-picked topping options.
 Alternatively, you can make up your own.
 We opted for a smoked sausage with sauerkraut and cheese.